Skip to content

 It takes about 90 minutes to complete all the modules.
 The course is self-paced so completion time varies.
 You can complete one module at a time, and the program will save your progress.
 You can then return to complete additional modules at a future time.

 You can complete the course on a desktop computer, laptop, tablet, or smartphone.
-Your device must be connected to wi-fi or the internet.
+Your device must have an internet connection but it is not required that you be on the UW network/VPN.

 All videos are captioned, and images have descriptions on them.
-There is an alternative version if individuals have low internet speed or need a different version for screen-readers.
+There is an alternative version, available from the course main menu page, for individuals with low internet speed or for use with screen-readers.

 If you have course accessibility needs that are not met please contact tixcourse@uw.edu.